dazuma/toys/README.md

 [![Travis-CI Build Status](https://travis-ci.org/dazuma/toys.svg)](https://travis-ci.org/dazuma/toys/)

-Toys is a command line binary that lets you build your own suite of command line tools (with commands and subcommands) using a Ruby DSL.
-Commands can be defined globally or scoped to directories.
+Toys is a configurable command line tool.
+Write commands using a simple DSL, and Toys will take care of all the command line details such as argument parsing, online help, and error reporting.
+Commands can be global or scoped to particular directories.
+Toys is designed for software developers, IT specialists, and other power users who want to write and organize scripts to automate their workflows.
+It can also be used as a Rake replacement, providing a more natural command line interface for your project's build tasks.

 This repository includes the source for the **toys** gem, which provides the Toys binary itself, and the **toys-core** gem, which provides the underlying command line framework.

-## Contributing

-While we appreciate contributions, please note that this software is currently highly experimental, and the code is evolving very rapidly.
-Please contact the author before embarking on a major pull request.
-More detailed contribution guidelines will be provided when the software stabilizes further.

-The source can be found on Github at https://github.com/dazuma/toys

 ## License